 To apply for one of the financing facilities, interested SMEs may call or email the participating financial institutions (PFIs) or visit here.

-One thing to note here is, due to the Movement Control Order, there may be some delays in the applications and disbursements process from participating FIs to process the applications received under these facilities.
+One thing to note here is, due to the overwhelming response, there may be some delays in the applications and disbursements process from participating FIs to process the applications received under these facilities.
 SMEs are encouraged to remain proactive in their effort to maintain cash flow.

 Collective Local Initiative

 Financial aid could definitely be of help for businesses to survive by helping businesses to continue paying their bills, rent, suppliers, staff and more but at the end of the day, we'll still need customers to start spending to improve the economy.

 Many Malaysian celebrities including Ean from Hitz FM, Altimet, Sasi The Don, Moots from Pop Shuvit, Dina Nadzir, comedian Harith Iskander and others have come together to help SMEs rally Malaysians to help their favorite merchants during the Movement Control Order (MCO) period through the Save Our Fave campaign.

 With their support, we've seen 3 fold growth in sales.
 Additionally, merchants are also able to fully benefit from this with ZERO commission charged until 30th April.

 The campaign is mainly about asking people to save their favorite merchants through purchasing eCards as it helps businesses get quick up-front payment while giving customers the ability to do so from the comfort of their home.